-- Bands of scarring that form between abdominal tissue and internal organs
+- Abdominal adhesions are bands of scarring that form between your abdominal tissue and your internal organs

-- How to Avoid: Much less likely with single-incision or multi-port laparoscopic techniques
+- Abdominal adhesions are much less likely with single-incision or multi-port laparoscopic techniques

 During the gastric sleeve procedure, internal organs are moved around.
 This can lead to internal scarring, also called adhesions, which can cause your organs to stick to each other or to the walls of the abdomen.

 The formation of abdominal adhesions is common and, for the most part, doesn’t cause any problems.
 In some cases, however, they can cause intestinal blockage or bowel obstruction.

 Symptoms of internal scar tissue from gastric sleeve surgery include: